What is content governance and why is it important?

 Consistency and brand integrity

-When you maintain a uniform voice, style, tone, formatting, images, etc., across all content channels, you are presenting a consistent identity to the audience.
+When you maintain a unified voice, style, tone, formatting, images, etc., across all content channels, you are presenting a consistent identity to the audience.

 This prevents the problem of “voice drift”, which is common when multiple authors or teams contribute content without shared guidelines.